15 Best Ab Rollout Alternatives (No Ab Wheel Needed!)

 Hanging Leg Raises

-Hanging ab exercises are a great way to really challenge the core.
+Hanging ab exercises are a great way to really challenge the core and the upper body.

 - Pull-Up Bar – Ideally a stand-alone pull-up bar or one connected to a squat rack although any sturdy object you can hang from will technically work.